🎮

 Display-first pick is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.

 If the device sparks your interest, the smartest next click is usually PowKiddy V2, followed by RetroMini RS-90, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Playable Games